Wallisellen–Uster–Rapperswil railway line: History

 The original section of the railway line from Wallisellen to Uster was opened in 1856 by the Glatttalbahn company.
 That company was taken over by the Vereinigte Schweizerbahnen (VSB) one year later in 1857, and that company extended the line to Rapperswil.
 The VSB was in turn taken over by the Swiss Federal Railways (SBB) in 1902.
 The original roundhouse at Uster railway station is preserved.

 At Bubikon, the Wallisellen to Rapperswil line was crossed by the former Uerikon to Bauma railway (UeBB).
 The section of this line from Bubikon in the direction of Bauma was closed in 1948 and little now remains.
 The line towards Uerikon was largely closed at the same time, but a short stretch is still in use as a siding.

 Operation

-Today the line carries trains of the Zurich S-Bahn and freight traffic.
+Today the line carries trains of the Zürich S-Bahn and freight traffic.

 The line is double track from Wallisellen to Uster, and is then single track with shorter stretches of double track between Aathal and Wetzikon, Bubikon and Rüti, and Jona and Rapperswil.

 Whilst no single S-Bahn line traverses the full length of the line from Wallisellen to Rapperswil, no fewer than six lines traverse some part of the line, providing a high frequency of service to many stations.